-There was sad news to report this week with the news that Don Nichols, the founder of the race-winning Shadow Racing Cars Formula 1 and sports car racing team, passed away on Monday at the age of 92.
+There was sad news to report this week that Don Nichols, the founder of the race-winning Shadow Racing Cars Formula 1 and sports car racing team, passed away on Monday at the age of 92.

 Born in Missouri, Nichols was a man shrouded in mystery and intrigue, ideally fitting given the name he chose for his racing team which produced some of the most beautiful cars to have graced Formula 1 in the 1970s.